Jack Kerouac: Poetry

-While he is best known for his novels, Kerouac is also noted for his poetry.
+While he is best known for his novels, Kerouac also wrote poetry.
 Kerouac said that he wanted "to be considered as a jazz poet blowing a long blues in an afternoon jazz session on Sunday.".
 Many of Kerouac's poems follow the style of his free-flowing, uninhibited prose, also incorporating elements of jazz and Buddhism.
 "Mexico City Blues," a collection of poems published in 1959, is made up of 242 choruses following the rhythms of jazz.
 In much of his poetry, to achieve a jazz-like rhythm, Kerouac made use of the long dash in place of a period.
 Several examples of this can be seen in "Mexico City Blues":

-Other well-known poems by Kerouac, such as "Bowery Blues," incorporate jazz rhythms with Buddhist themes of Saṃsāra, the cycle of life and death, and Samadhi, the concentration of composing the mind.
+Other poems by Kerouac, such as "Bowery Blues," incorporate jazz rhythms with Buddhist themes of Saṃsāra, the cycle of life and death, and Samadhi, the concentration of composing the mind.
 Also, following the jazz / blues tradition, Kerouac's poetry features repetition and themes of the troubles and sense of loss experienced in life.